When to Call a Mobile Mechanic: A Beginner’s Guide

 • Coolant- helps keep the engine at the right temperature

-• Transmission Fluid- helps lubricate and operation of the transmission
+• Transmission Fluid- helps lubricate and operate the transmission

 • Brake Fluid- operates the brakes